-- The quality of teaching and learning you receive will meet high educational standards; - The marketing and promotion information you receive before you enrol is clear, complete and accurate so you can make a well-informed decision about whether an education provider is the right choice for you; - Education providers' agents give you reliable information and act with integrity and professionalism; - You will receive enough information and support to help you with your enrolment, including understanding the legal obligations you have, and that you will receive all the proper documentation; - You are welcomed and have enough information, guidance and support to help you settle into your new life in New Zealand; - Your study environment is safe, and that you have a safe place to live.
+- The quality of teaching and learning you receive will meet high educational standards: - The marketing and promotion information you receive before you enrol is clear, complete and accurate so you can make a well-informed decision about whether an education provider is the right choice for you; - Education providers' agents give you reliable information and act with integrity and professionalism; - You will receive enough information and support to help you with your enrolment, including understanding the legal obligations you have, and that you will receive all the proper documentation; - You are welcomed and have enough information, guidance and support to help you settle into your new life in New Zealand; - Your study environment is safe, and you have a safe place to live.

-About the Education (Pastoral Care of Domestic and International learners) Code of Practice 2021
+About the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

-The New Zealand Government's Pastoral care Code of Practice is a document that clearly outlines the full legal requirements that education providers enrolling international students must abide by - to read this, go to the NZQA website, https://www.education.govt.nz/further-education/information-for-tertiary-students/code-of-practice-pastoral-care-domestic-tertiary/
+The New Zealand Government's Pastoral Care Code of Practice is a document that clearly outlines the full legal requirements that education providers enrolling international students must abide by - to read this, go to the NZQA website, Code of Practice.